 A recent alumnus of the Atelier lyrique de l’Opéra de Montréal, Canadian baritone Philip Kalmanovitch is quickly establishing himself across North America with his exciting voice and dynamic stage presence.
-The 2012-13 season sees Philip make his debut with the Orchestre Symphonique de Montréal with Kent Nagano, return to the Opéra de Montréal and Chorus Niagara, and tour throughout Québec and Ontario with Jeunesses Musicales Canada.
-He recently made his American debut as Schaunard in La Bohème with the Green Mountain Opera Festival and was Don Giovanni at the Banff Centre for the Arts.
-At the Opéra de Montréal his performances of Antonio in _Le nozze di Figaro_ and the Secret Police Agent in The Consul were lauded by Opera, and his effervescent portrayal of Wagner in Faust was singled out by critics.
-He also appeared in Verdi’s Rigoletto (Conte Ceprano), Donizetti’s Roberto Devereux (Il familiare), Puccini’s La Bohème (Sergente), and Bizet’s Docteur Miracle (Le podestat).
-Other roles in his repertoire incude Junius in The Rape of Lucretia, Marcello in La Bohème, Belcore in L’elisir d’amore, Ben in The Telephone, and Ramiro in L’Heure Espagnole.
+The 2015-16 season sees Philip make his United States Oratorio debut in Bach’s _Magnificat_ with the Fairfield County Chorale, and perform the Duruflé _Requiem_ and the Mozart _Vesperae Solennes di Confessore_ with the Huntington Choral Society.
+He recently made his European concert debut with the Printemps Musical de Silly in Belgium, and was Abimélech in a new production of _Samson et Dalila_ at l’Opéra de Montréal.
+At the l’OdeM his performances of Antonio in _Le nozze di Figaro_ and the Secret Police Agent in _The Consul_ were lauded by Opera, and his vibrant portrayals of Wagner in _Faust_ and the Motor Cop in _Dead Man Walking_ were singled out by critics.
+He also appeared in Verdi’s _Rigoletto_ (Conte Ceprano), Donizetti’s _Roberto Devereux_ (Il familiare), Puccini’s _La Bohème_ (Sergente), and Bizet’s _Docteur Miracle_ (Le podestat).
+He recently toured a production of _Così fan tutte_ as Guglielmo with Jeunesses Musicales Canada, and made his US opera debut as Schaunard in _La Bohème_ with the Green Mountain Opera Festival in Vermont.
+Other roles in his repertoire include the title role in Don Giovanni, _Le chat noir/L’horloge comtoise_ in L’enfant et les sortilèges, Junius in The Rape of Lucretia, Marcello in La Bohème, Belcore in L’elisir d’amore, Ben in The Telephone, and Ramiro in L’Heure Espagnole.

-Active in oratorio and concert, Philip has appeared as a soloist with the Toronto Orpheus Choir, Chorus Niagara, the Annex Singers, the Virginia Tech Vocal Arts and Music Festival, The Aldeburgh Connection (Bayfield Festival of Song and Discovery Series), La choeur les voix de la montagne, VIVA Youth Choir, and The Bach Festival.
+Active in oratorio and concert, Philip has appeared as a soloist with the Orchestre Symphonique de Montréal under the baton of Kent Nagano, the Fairfield Country Chorale, the Grand Philharmonic Choir, Ottawa Choral Society, Toronto Orpheus Choir, Chorus Niagara, the Annex Singers, the Virginia Tech Vocal Arts and Music Festival, The Aldeburgh Connection (Bayfield Festival of Song and Discovery Series), La choeur les voix de la montagne, VIVA Youth Choir, and The Bach Festival.
+He has twice performed Poulenc’s _Le bal masqué_ under the baton of Paul Nadler.
+Philip also recently returned to Kingston to sing with the Kingston Symphony in their presentation of The Masque of the Red Death, a new Canadian opera.
 He is especially proud to have premiered two oratorios in Canada: James MacMillan’s Mass, and Nils Lindberg’s A Christmas Cantata.
 He has been heard on CBC Radio, Radio-Canada, and Classical 96.3 FM, and seen on NBC News in Virginia.
 Outside of opera, Philip has appeared in dozens of plays and musicals, including his professional debut for the Thousand Islands Playhouse.
-He is a founding and performing member of Open Corps Theatre, a Toronto –based collaborative theatre company which produced successful runs of Jacques Brel is Alive and Well and Living in Paris_ and Stravinsky’s A Soldier’s Tale.
+He is a founding and performing member of Open Corps Theatre, a Toronto –based collaborative theatre company which produced successful runs of _Jacques Brel is Alive and Well and Living in Paris_ and Stravinsky’s A Soldier’s Tale.